Today’s Topic: Having the Right Intentions as an Athlete

 I checked in with him about that.
 What was his intention for this meet?
 Of course, everybody starts to think, “Well, my intention is this time to this 100th of a second, this cut, I want to make junior nationals.
 I always get subjective and objective.”
 The times don’t lie.
 The clock doesn’t lie.
 The clock doesn’t change.
 If you’re a gymnast, your 9.5 might be one thing to one judge and something else to another.

 In swimming, a two flat is a two flat.
 That’s it.
 Your time is your time.
-Of course, you go in thinking, “I want this time.
-I want this cut.
-I want to go this place.
+Of course, you go in thinking, “I want this time, I want this cut, I want to go to this place.
 I want to qualify for this meet.”
 It’s very outcome focused.
 I don’t know if there’s anything that stresses people out more than that.